-Dreams cabinet, Christian Zuzunaga, BD Barcelona, Spain, 2015.
+Dreams cabinet, Cristian Zuzunaga, BD Barcelona, Spain, 2015.

 What is a sideboard?
 Historically, its function has been as a cabinet that is typically placed within a dining room.
 Early examples were simple rectilinear forms for storage that included an expansive horizontal surface providing a place for presenting and preparing food - pragmatically, this surface was often composed of stone that would function like a trivet for hot dishes and pots.
 By the late Middle Ages, this expanse had also started to do double-duty as a surface for displaying decorative plates and vessels.

 This illuminated manuscript from the mid 15th century illustrates a sideboard being used as a surface as well as for presenting decorative objects like vessels and plates.
 As the sideboard's function was changing, so was the way in which the surfaces of its form were both treated and expressed.
 By the Renaissance, the sideboard had become a vehicle for elaborate and ornately carved exterior decoration.